tytydraco/yessleep/out/I_Found_Out_Why_My_Dad_Never_Talked_About_His_Experience_in_the_Vietnam_War_Part_4.md

 Mai, freed from her captor's grasp, runs towards Tuyết, who sweeps her up in her arms, her eyes wide with relief and fear.

 Tuyết looks at me, her eyes filled with gratitude.
-The girl clings to her, his small body shaking with sobs.
+The girl clings to her, her small body shaking with sobs.
 “You’re okay, baby.
 I’ve got you,” she whispers to the child.

 In the aftermath, the stillness is shattered by the sound of boots crunching on debris.
 From the smoke, the survivors of my platoon emerge, their weapons trained on Tuyết, the trembling child in her arms.